edublancas/edublancas.github.io/_posts/2019-06-27-ds-versioning-data.md

 We can test for reproducibility by answering the following question: given the *same raw data and code*, do we get the same results?
 Using intermediate results and claim reproducibility is cheating, since we are overlooking all previous computations that originated such interim results.

 *Reproducibility can only be achieved by construction*, it is not a feature you add to your pipeline.
-The bad news is that you cannot do `pip install reproducibility`; the only way to achieve is through better software engineering practices.
+The bad news is that you cannot do `pip install reproducibility`; the only way to achieve it is through better software engineering practices.
 The good news is that verifying reproducibility is trivial.

 **Verifying reproducibility**